 That’s your email campaign sent.

-My email marketing provider of choice is Drip and it has a useful broadcast feature that enables you to resend to those people who did not open the first email campaign you sent.
+My email marketing provider of choice is ConvertKit, and it has a useful broadcast feature that enables you to resend to those who did not open the first email campaign you sent.

-I just briefed a local photographer for a local client.
+I recently briefed a local photographer for a local service business.

 Here’s a step by step guide to briefing a local photographer.

-- Write down the photographer goal eg: photos of staff to communicate trust and used on website
+- Write down the photography goal eg: photos of staff to communicate trust to be used on website and social media

 - Summarise the company’s products and services